Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 You can now add new asset types in the category you have created.

 You can create asset categories and asset types with the same name in different partitions.
-You cannot, however, move categories or types to a different partition if there is already a category or type of the same name there.
+You cannot, however, move a type to a different partition if there is already a type of the same name there.
+If you move a category to a different partition that already has a category of the same name, the two categories are merged into one.

 **To move an asset category into a partition:**
 1. In **Configuration > Service Manager > Assets > Manage Types**, click the category name.